magpylib/magpylib/docs/_pages/user_guide/docs/docs_classes.md

 Collections have **format** as an additional argument for **describe()** method.
 Default value is `format="type+id+label"`.
 Any combination of `"type"`, `"id"`, and `"label"` is allowed.

-A tutorial {ref}`gallery-tutorial-collection` is provided in the example gallery.
+A tutorial {ref}`examples-tutorial-collection` is provided in the example examples.
 :::
 ::::